Skip to main content

 Programmatic Verifiers

-Programmatic verifiers inspect the environment state directly.
-They compare before/after snapshots of the environment to confirm the agent made the correct changes.
+Programmatic verifiers inspect the playground state directly.
+They compare before/after snapshots of the playground to confirm the agent made the correct changes.
 Example: “Did the agent send an email to the correct recipient?” is answered by querying the email tool server’s state and reviewing the state diff.
-Programmatic verifiers are deterministic — given the same environment state, they always produce the same result.
+Programmatic verifiers are deterministic — given the same playground state, they always produce the same result.
 Use them for objective, checkable criteria.

-Rubric-based verifiers use an LLM-as-judge to evaluate the agent’s actions against a scoring rubric.
+Rubric-based verifiers use reward models to evaluate the agent’s actions against a scoring rubric.
 The judge reviews the agent’s full trace and assigns a reward score.
 Example: “Did the agent communicate professionally?” is evaluated by an LLM reviewing the conversation against a rubric defining professional communication.
 Rubric-based verifiers are useful for:

 • Subjective quality criteria (tone, clarity, helpfulness)